Search the site

 Is Tofo safe?

 Yes, with normal precautions.
 It's a small town and tourists are a known, welcome part of the economy.
 Don't flash valuables, skip long beach walks alone after dark, keep a photo of your passport on your phone.
+For the full city-by-city picture, see our Mozambique safety guide.

 How many days do I need in Tofo?